temitayo-kb/doctor-s-office-dashboard/README.md

 Go to the server folder: cd server

-Install server dependencies:
+#### Install server dependencies:

-npm install
+npm install.
+run npm install express pg bcryptjs cors dotenv jsonwebtoken on server cmd

 Create a .env file in the server folder (if not already there).